davej23/homelab-config/nextcloud/README.md

 Run `backup_db.py` on Nextcloud AIO container host machine, change variables in script to match what is required.

 This script obtains the Nextcloud PostgreSQL database credentials using `docker inspect`, dumps the database and copies it to a user-specified location, as well as removing backup dumps older than N days.

+**Get Email Notification of Backup Status**
+Run `backup_notifier.py` on Nextcloud AIO container host machine, change variables in script to match what is required.

+This script checks the existence of backup folders matching current YYYYMMDD and emails a report to a user-specified email address.